almostengr/trafficpi/README.md

 amount of time that the traffic light will show a yellow signal.
 This script is for the use of two traffic lights.
-* run_guess_yellow_time_single.py - A game that requires the guess of the amount of time that the traffic light will show a yellow singal.
+* run_guess_yellow_time_single.py - A game that requires the guess of the amount of time that the traffic light will show a yellow signal.
 This script is for the use of a signal traffic light.
 * run_normal_uk.py - Operates as a normal traffic light using the UK signal phasing.
 * run_normal_us.py - Operates as a normal traffic light using the US signal phasing.
 * run_red_flash.py - Flashes all of the red lights.
-* run_red_on.py - Turns on all of the red lights.
 * run_red_light_green_light.py - Operates the traffic light to play Red Light, Green Light game.
 * run_red_on.py - Turns on all of the red lights.